apache/singa/doc/en/docs/installation.md

 ## From Conda

 Conda is a package manager provided by [Anaconda](https://www.continuum.io/downloads) or [Miniconda](https://conda.io/miniconda.html).
-Currently, SINGA has conda packages (Python2.7) for Linux and MacOSX.
+Currently, SINGA has conda packages (Python 2.7 and Python 3.6) for Linux and MacOSX.

 ### Linux